I Am Number Four poster

 The inciting incident occurs at 12 minutes when John's leg burns with the scar indicating Number Three's death.
 The Mogadorians are getting closer.
 Henri insists they must leave Florida immediately and relocate to Paradise, Ohio.
 The carefree life is shattered..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 27 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This illustrates the protagonist's commitment to John makes the active choice to attend Paradise High School despite Henri's warnings.
+This shows the protagonist's commitment to John makes the active choice to attend Paradise High School despite Henri's warnings.
 He walks through the school doors, choosing to engage with the world rather than hide.
 This irreversible decision to live like a normal teenager launches Act 2., moving from reaction to action.

 At 55 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
 The analysis reveals that this crucial beat False victory: John's powers fully manifest during a romantic moment with Sarah - his hands glow with light, which he frames as a magic trick.
 He feels in control of his abilities and his double life.
 He believes he can have both worlds.
 The stakes raise as the Mogadorians detect his power signature., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 81 minutes (74% through) represents the emotional nadir.
 Here, Henri is killed by the Mogadorians after being tortured for information.
 John loses his protector, father figure, and guide.
 The "whiff of death" - his childhood and last connection to his alien parents dies with Henri.
-John is now truly alone and hunted., demonstrates the protagonist at their lowest point.
+John is now truly alone and hunted., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 86 minutes initiates the final act resolution at 79% of the runtime.
 Number Six arrives - another survivor with fully developed powers.
 She reveals he doesn't have to face this alone.
 John synthesizes Henri's lessons about duty with Sarah's lessons about courage and connection.
 He chooses to make a stand in Paradise, protecting his friends and embracing his identity as a Lorien warrior., demonstrating the transformation achieved throughout the journey.